 - (a) Official Start Method will be determined by the Race Organising Committee.
-Methods selected must take into consideration safety factors in relation to location, beach and tide conditions on the day of the event.
-Methods considered will be:- - (i) Grid start/s with separate timing for each group. - (ii) Simultaneous mass start. - (iii) Time trial interval starts.
+Methods selected must take into consideration safety factors in relation to location, river, lake, beach and tide conditions on the day of the event.
+Methods considered will be:-

+- (i) Grid start/s with separate timing for each group.

+- (ii) Simultaneous mass start.

+- (iii) Time trial interval starts.

+- (iv) Individual team starts river races.